tmlemon/clas12Nim/README.md

   2. untar / unzip with tar -zxpvf scons-2.5.1.tar.gz, or double click the file from Finder
   3. install scons: run (sudo) python setup.py install

 - on Mac you can use [Tex Studio](https://www.texstudio.org) instead of scons
 - mac latex:  http://www.tug.org/mactex/.
 - linux latex: you may need to `sudo apt-get install texlive-publishers`

+If you do not use scons, see the notes on bibliography below.

 How to get the tex files and create a pdf